-Write a user manual with Instructions to build and run your system. the instructions should not rely on an IDE. provide a detailed sequence of commands, a shell script, or something similar. include a specific example of the command(s) to run a selected test case.
+Write a user manual with instructions to build and run your system. the instructions should not rely on an IDE. provide a detailed sequence of commands, a shell script, or something similar. include a specific example of the command(s) to run a selected test case.
 The user manual should also document the configuration file format (e.g., plain text or JSON) and structure: the name—and meaning, if it’s not self-evident—of each field and the valid values for each field (if it’s not self-evident).

 4. Test Report

-Describe your main test cases (“test case” here means an execution of Twins, not an individual execution of Libra consensus).
-For each test case, report the name of the configuration file, number of replicas, number of clients, number of client requests, any other important configuration information, number of rounds executed, and the outcome.
+Describe your main test cases.
+For each test case, report the names of the configuration file, ledger files, and log files, number of replicas, number of clients, number of client requests, failure scenario, any other important configuration information, and the outcome.
 In this assignment, it’s sufficient to run all processes on a single host.

+4.5.
+Grading Sheet

+Fill out the "claimed" column of the phase 2 grading sheet to reflect the status of your implementation; you don't need to fill out claimed points for pseudo-code and documentation.
+Claim partial credit for items that are partially implemented or have bugs or limitations.
+For each item for which partial credit is claimed, include a brief explanation in the "notes re: claimed" column of the grading sheet or the "Bugs and limitations" section of the README.
+To incentivize accuracy of this information, there is a penalty for problems not reflected in the claimed points; this is shown in the Penalties section of the grading sheet.

+Include the filled-out grading sheet in your submission in xlsx form, so the TAs can fill the “actual” column.

 5. README

 Write a README with the following sections: